jag1g13/pycgtool/docs/file-formats.md

 All items on a line are whitespace separated.
 Multiple molecules may be specified in their own sections.
-It is not recommended to provide a mapping for water since MARTINI water combines four molecules into a single bead which is not yet supported by PyCGTOOL.
+It is not recommended to provide a mapping for water since MARTINI water combines four molecules into a single bead which is not possible to map directly.
 Note that bead charges in the MARTINI framework are by convention integers and are used only for formally charged functional groups.
-An example of a molecule mapping using charges can be found in `test/data/dppc.map`.

 ```
 ; comments begin with a semicolon